Skip to main content

 Batch verification

-Every batch of Retatrutide, Tirzepatide, Semaglutide ships with a third-party HPLC and mass-spec Certificate of Analysis.
+Every batch ships with a third-party HPLC and mass-spec Certificate of Analysis.
 Browse the live COA library to verify your lot.

 Research tools